-It's the last of the Halloween cocktails, and I am finishing with a good one, the Zombie.
+It’s the last of the Halloween cocktails, and we are finishing with a good one, the Zombie.
 This is another Tiki classic, but like many others in its class, this drink is rarely made properly.
-There's a good reason for that: the drink's creator, Don the Beachcomber, kept his recipes a secret from the world believing his unique, tasty creations were vital to sustaining his business.
+There’s a good reason for that: the drink’s creator, Don the Beachcomber, kept his recipes a secret from the world believing his unique, tasty creations were vital to sustaining his business.
 Over the years, plenty of knock-off recipes have appeared, but the original remained a mystery until recently.

 If there is an expert alive today that knows more about tiki mixology than anyone else, it’s Jeff “Beachbum” Berry.
 His research, along with that of several others, has produced a growing compendium of tropical masterpieces along with a few surprises.
 One of these is the original Don the Beachcomber recipe for the Zombie which appeared in a New York Times article.
 The Beachbum acquired a bartender’s notebook, written in code, that detailed various recipes.
 Cracking that code took years.
 I think the payoff was worth the wait.

 The original Zombie is one of those drinks that requires a multitude of ingredients.
 From falernum to grenadine, cinnamon syrup to multiple rums—this drink seems to have it all.
 Several ingredients can be made at home, but the most elusive component is high-proof Demerara rum.
 Today, the only respectable choice is Lemon Hart 151 which has recently become quite scarce.
 As Lemon Hart regains a US importer, we may once again have access to this important spirit, but until that happens, we are probably months away from seeing it on the shelves.
 That means the only folks making the Zombie properly are those that own older bottles.
 Apparently, there is no good substitute for the flavor of a good, overproof Demerara.